 They come from a long bloodline of sledding dogs.
 Since they were bred to run for miles and miles, they have a lot of energy that seems to never tire.
 Before they were used for sledding competitions, they were used for hunting which gives them their high prey drive.

 In 1930 the Siberian Husky became a recognized member of the American Kennel Club.
-The first Husky to be registered was an all white!
+The first Husky to be registered was an all-white one!